In Florida, FEMA deadline looms for Puerto Ricans with no affordable housing options

 As the day approaches to leave the hotels, some Puerto Ricans still have the same sense of uncertainty they had after Hurricane Maria.

-For families like Baez's who still don't have an alternate home, FEMA offered to pay for their one-way plane tickets to return to Puerto Rico.
-Last week, Baez received FEMA's call with the offer, but she had to declined it.
+For families like Baez's, who still don't have an alternate home, FEMA offered to pay for their one-way plane tickets to return to Puerto Rico.
+Last week, Baez received FEMA's call with the offer, but had to decline it.
 Baez said her grandson is scheduled to undergo medical procedures soon and doesn't want to risk her grandson's life.

 The desperation among Puerto Ricans following the bleak aftermath of the hurricane caused a massive flow of Puerto Ricans to the mainland.
 Up to 75,000 Puerto Ricans arrived in Florida and many settled in the Orlando area — home to hundreds of thousands of Puerto Ricans.